markusmobius/go-htmldate/README.md

 - In extensive mode, Go-HtmlDate will also collects all potential dates and uses a disambiguation algorithm to determines the best one to use.

-By default Go-HtmlDate will run in extensive mode, and usually there are no reasons to use the fast mode.
-This is because unlike in the original, in our Go port the extraction speed between the fast and extensive mode is negligible, so might as well use the extensive mode.
+By default Go-HtmlDate will run in extensive mode.
+You can disabled it by setting `SkipExtensiveSearch` in options to `true`.

 ## Status